-- ightarrow To update remuneration figures and add a 50% share price appreciation scenario to the pay for performance scenario analysis. - To reflect new Chairman and non-executive Director appointments.
+- To update remuneration figures and add a 50% share price appreciation scenario to the pay for performance scenario analysis. - → To reflect new Chairman and non-executive Director appointments.

 Purpose and link to strategy Operation Opportunity Performance metrics Fixed pay Base salary Provides the fixed element of the remuneration package.
 Set at competitive levels against the market.
 Base salaries are generally reviewed each January, with reference to an individual's performance (and that of the Group as a whole), their experience, and the range of salary increases applying across the Group.
 The Committee also considers salary levels at companies of similar sector, size and complexity when determining increases.
 Our policy is to pay salaries that are broadly market-aligned with increases applied in line with the outcome of the annual review.
 Salaries in respect of the year under review (and for the following year) are disclosed in the Annual Report on Remuneration.
+An executive Director's performance (and that of the Group as a whole) and also thei demonstration of the defined Leadership Behaviours, are taken into account when making decisions in relation to base salary.
 Salary increases for executive Directors will normally be within the range of increases for the general employee population over the period of this Policy.
 Where increases are awarded in excess of those for the wider employee population, for example in instances of sustained strong individual performance, if there is a material change in the responsibility, size or complexity of the role, or if an individual was intentionally appointed on a below-market salary, the Committee will provide the rationale in the relevant year's Annual Report on Remuneration.
-An executive Director's performance (and that of the Group as a whole) and also their demonstration of the defined Leadership Behaviours, are taken into account when making decisions in relation to base salary.
 Pension Provides post-retirement benefits for participants in a cost-efficient manner.
 Defined contribution scheme (and/or a cash allowance in lieu thereof).
 For executive Directors appointed from 1 January 2019 onwards, contributions (or cash in lieu thereof) will be aligned with the level of contribution available to the wider workforce at that time.
-For current executive Directors already in role, the Policy limit Not applicable.
-Benefits Can include company car/car will remain up to 20% of salary.
-Benefits values vary by role and Not applicable.
-Designed to be competitive in the market in which the allowance, health insurance and, where appropriate, relocation allowances and other expenses. are reviewed periodically relative to the market. individual is employed.
+Not applicable.
+For current executive Directors already in role, the Policy limit will remain up to 20% of salary.
+Benefits Designed to be competitive in the market in which the individual is employed.
+Can include company car/car allowance, health insurance and, where appropriate, relocation allowances and other expenses.
+Benefits values vary by role and are reviewed periodically relative to the market.
+Not applicable.
 It is not anticipated that the cost of benefits provided will change materially year on year over the period for which this Policy will apply.
 The Committee retains the discretion to approve a higher cost in exceptional circumstances (eg relocation expenses, expatriate allowances etc) or in circumstances where factors outside the Group's control have changed materially (eg market increases in insurance costs).
 Benefits in respect of the year under review are disclosed in the Annual Report on Remuneration.